Posted on Leave a comment

 Drink Caffeine Jitter Risk Best Time

-Matcha Moderate Very Low Morning
+Matcha Moderate Very low Morning

-Green Tea Low Low Mid-day
+Green Tea Low Low Midday

 Yerba Mate High Medium Morning

-Chicory Coffee None None Anytime
+Chicory Root Coffee None None Anytime

 Rooibos Tea None None Evening